Animal Behavior & Learning

 Behaviors Help Animals Survive

-- Animal behaviors usually are strategies for survival.
+- Animal behaviors usually are adaptations for survival.
 Some behaviors, such as eating, or escaping predators are obvious survival strategies.
 But other behaviors, which also are important for survival, may not be as easily understood.
-For example, a flamingo standing on one leg, holding the other close to its body, is exhibiting heat regulation behavior.
-By tucking its leg close to its body, the bird conserves heat that would otherwise escape from the exposed leg.
+For example why does a flamingo stand on one leg?
+By tucking the other leg close to its body, the bird conserves heat that would otherwise escape.

 Animal behaviors are usually strategies for survival.
 By tucking a leg